Harvey, Louisiana: Education

+West Jefferson High School is the sole zoned public high school in the Harvey CDP.
+A portion of Harvey in the south is zoned to John Ehret High School, and a portion to the northwest is zoned to L. W. Higgins High School.

 Some residents are zoned to Gretna Middle School in Gretna, and some are zoned to Marrero Middle School in Marrero.

 Woodland West Elementary School is in Harvey.
 Ella C. Pittman Elementary School is in Marrero, adjacent to Harvey and serving portions of Harvey.
 Other schools outside of Harvey serving portions: Gretna Park and McDonogh #26 in Gretna, Cox Elementary in Timberlane, Collins Elementary (formerly Ames) in Marrero.
 Woodmere Elementary in Woodmere is nearby, but its attendance zone does not cover the Harvey CDP.